DOCUMENT TSC-2026/B69 · BLOG POST 69 · CONSUMER COMMERCE · REV. 01

 Full background →

 If I could get every DTC founder to internalise one financial concept, it would be contribution margin.
-Not gross margin, not revenue, not even profit on the P&L. Contribution margin, broken into its three layers, is the number that tells you whether a sale actually made you money once everything variable about that sale is accounted for.
+Not gross margin, not revenue, not even profit on the P&L. Contribution margin, specifically CM3 (revenue minus COGS, fees, fulfilment, and marketing), is the number that tells you whether a sale actually made you money once everything variable about that sale is accounted for.
+Most brands are flying on a number two layers above that, and the gap is costing them.
+Margin is one line in the wider 2026 DTC and Shopify app benchmarks.

 The problem is that most operators run on a margin figure that stops one or two layers too early, usually because that is the number their reporting tool hands them.
 Shopify's native reports are a big part of this.
 They show you something close to gross margin and call it a day, which leaves the most important layer, the one where your decisions actually live, uncomputed.